 Unlike neck masses in adults, the majority of pediatric neck masses are benign.
 Ultrasound is usually the first-line imaging modality for pediatric neck masses, especially given the risk of radiation, inaccessibility of MRI and potential need for sedation.
-Ultrasound has lower but comparable diagnostic accuracy to CT in the diagnosis of lateral neck masses in children and helps to select patients with midline neck masses who require surgery.
-CT or MRI may be indicated for a negative ultrasound with high clinical suspicion or to further evaluate anatomic extent and/or composition of incompletely characterized ultrasound findings.
-CT or MRI may be appropriate as an initial imaging test when deep neck space or retropharyngeal masses are suspected; in the setting of acute infection, the positive predictive value for CT is 100%.
+Ultrasound has lower but comparable diagnostic accuracy to CT in the diagnosis of lateral neck masses in children 12 and helps to select patients with midline neck masses who require surgery.
+The CT or MRI may be indicated for a negative ultrasound with high clinical suspicion or to further evaluate anatomic extent and/or composition of incompletely characterized ultrasound findings.
+TCT or MRI may be appropriate as an initial imaging test when deep neck space or retropharyngeal masses are suspected; in the setting of acute infection, the positive predictive value for CT is 100%.
+The positive predictive value for CT is 100%.